wflambeth/castor/README.md

 # Current Status
 CASTOR is very much in active development, with the most recent release [live on fly.io](https://castor.fly.dev).
 Currently, users can:
-- Experiment with the drag-and-drop scheduling system via the demo landing page
 - Create a password-protected account
-- Build and save up to 10 custom schedules, pairing current OSU courses (both requirements and electives) with the year and quarter of their choice
+- Build and save up to 10 custom schedules, with an easy drag-and-drop UI containing all current OSU course information
+- Enjoy dynamic validation of drags/drops, so users can be sure their schedule is possible (both in terms of course prerequisites and quarter availability)
 - Feast their eyes on a UI that could generously be described as "Windows NT chic"
+- (without creating an account:) Experiment with the drag-and-drop scheduling system via the demo landing page

 # Roadmap
 Over the coming weeks, these features are next on my list:
-- A few final core functionalities: renaming schedules, the option to delete empty quarters
-- Dynamic validation of drags/drops, so users can be sure their schedule is possible (both in terms of course prerequisites and quarter availability)
+- More visual cues around prerequisites and quarter availability, to make schedule constraints easier to visualize
 - A UI refresh that at least looks *deliberately* retro
 - OAuth options for account authentication
 - Importing or linking to additional course info: